lewistg/lewistg.github.io/_drafts/2015-9-16-sicp-1-16-solution.markdown

 (define (naive-fast-exp b n)
   (if (= n 1)
       b
-      (naive-fast-exp (square b) (/ n 2))))
+      (naive-fast-exp (square b) (quotient n 2))))
 {% endhighlight %}
-This naive solution has several shortcomings, the most obvious being it assumes the exponent is always divisible by 2.
-Nevertheless, this procedure exhibits the qualities we are looking for in our solution: It is iterative and uses the successive squaring strategy.
-Let us try to improve upon it to handle odd exponents as well.
+Of course, we can note some major shortcomings in this naive solution, the most obvious being it assumes the exponent is always divisible by 2.
+Nevertheless, it does do some of what we want; it iteratively uses successive squaring to progress towards an answer.
+In other words, it has the right form but, being naive, is missing some key details.
+Let us try to improve upon it.

+It is worth understanding the mechanics of _how_ `naive-fast-exp`'s assumption `n` is always divisible by 2 leads to incorrect answers.
+We can do this by tracing the execution of an example problem.
+Let us trace `(naive-fast-exp 5 23)`.

+this bad assumption gets `naive-fast-exp` off track, so we can fix it.

 When $n$ is some odd number $2m + 1$, then note $b^{2m+1} = bb^{2m}$.
 Thus, whenever the exponent is odd, we can factor out a $b$ to make the power even again for the next iteration.
 Of